python/devguide/development-tools/clinic.rst

     _io._Buffered.closed
     [clinic start generated code]*/

-The generate glue code looks like this.
+The generated glue code looks like this.
-Note that this example is mixture usage with ``@critical_section`` directive to achieve thread safety without causing deadlocks between threads:
+Note that this example is a mixture using the ``@critical_section`` directive to achieve thread safety without causing deadlocks between threads:

 .. code-block:: c